History Group 1 began in-person meetings last year after 2 years of zoom meetings. Our current period is ‘The Victorians into the Edwardians’.

 With national pride dictating an exhibition to better the French on a design competition for the exhibition building was organised.
 The winning design was based on Joseph Paxton's design for a glass and iron conservatory produced for the Duke of Devonshire and became popularly known as the Crystal Palace.

-It took 5000 navvies to erect the immense structure in Hyde Park but work was completed on time and the Great Exhibition was opened by Queen Victoria on 1st May 1851.
+|It took 5000 navvies to erect the immense structure in Hyde Park but work was completed on time and the Great Exhibition was opened by Queen Victoria on 1st May 1851.
 The Exhibition ran until October of that year and drew some 6 million visitors to see over 100,000 exhibits.
 The profits from the event subsequently helped to finance a complex set of Museums in South Kensington.

 The Crystal Palace was subsequently moved to Sydenham but was destroyed by fire on 30th November 1936.
 The memory of its glorious past survives in that area of London, which is now known as Crystal Palace.

-History Group 1
+John Coulter; History 1